-Appellants contend that the Department failed to comply with Rule 141(b)(2), by its use of an improper standard in its consideration of the appearance of the decoy.
-Appellants contend that by limiting his assessment to the physical aspects of the decoy's appearance the Administrative Law Judge overlooked all other age-indicative considerations contemplated by the rule.
+Appellants contend that the Department failed to comply with Rule 141(b)(2), by using an improper standard in its consideration of the appearance of the decoy.

+Appellants contend that by limiting his assessment to the physical aspects of the decoy's appearance, the Administrative Law Judge overlooked all other age-indicative considerations contemplated by the rule.